 Routes into the armed forces vary depending on your age and the level you want to join at.
 In some cases, you’ll need qualifications, but if you don’t have any (or don’t have many), joining the forces can be a way to gain them – you can even get paid to go through university.
 The qualifications you need (or that you can get) include:

 - National Diplomas and Certificates

 - Higher National Certificates (HNCs) and Diplomas (HNDs)

 - Bachelors Degrees

-At different points in your armed forces career, you’ll be involved in very different things, and a lot depends on what role you go for.
+Armed forces careers vary a great deal and a lot depends on what role you go for.
 You might be deployed on active service as an infantryman in the Army; help crew a Royal Navy ship on manoeuvres in the Pacific, or form part of the ground crew at an RAF base.